eigenAyoub/check-your-gradients/README.md

-I'm starting an Autodiff project.
-Expect to see a lot of Gradients, Hessians, JAX and PyTorch.
-I'll be regularly updating.
+I'm trying to build an Autodiff library.
+I'll be regularly updating, and adding more features.
+This project is purely for fun. [(Fun is needed)](https://www.youtube.com/watch?v=AviMsVPO1Os&t=12s).

 The progress of the project is intentially left as the last section of this page.
 See you!

 ## ToC:
 1. [Abstract.](#abstract)